borneo-iot/borneoiot.com/content/en/_index.md

 ---

 {{< brick_title2 >}}
-# The Open Platform Powering the Next Generation of Aquarium Devices

-**We handle the complex electronics and software, so you can focus on building great products.**

 ![](/uploads/photos/home/hero.jpg)

-{{< button_cs "Subscribe on Crowd Supply" "https://www.crowdsupply.com/borneo-iot/buce-aquarium-led-controller" >}}
+# The Open Platform for Next-Gen Smart WiFi Aquarium Lighting

+**We provide the electronics, firmware, and mobile app to take you from prototype to mass production.**

+{{< button2 "More Info →" "about" >}}

 {{< /brick_title2 >}}